 USMS Masters Coach Certification

-The USMS Coaches Committee and Club and Coach Services have developed three levels of Masters coach certification.
-The courses are taught in classroom settings throughout the country by USMS-certified instructors.
+The USMS Coaches Committee and Club and Coach Services have developed four levels of Masters coach certification.
+The courses for Levels 1, 2, and 3 are taught in classroom settings throughout the country by USMS-certified instructors.
 At the conclusion of the courses, USMS issues certification to successful candidates.
+Please note that you cannot take the Level 3 course on the same weekend that you are taking Levels 1 and 2.

 If you’re already an American Swimming Coaches Association-certified coach and have completed the ASCA Masters track prior to December 1, 2010, you’ll continue to have your Masters certification recognized by USMS, regardless of your current ASCA membership status, as long as you maintain your USMS membership.
 However, you’re invited to take these adult-specific courses, for which you’ll earn credits toward ASCA’s continuing education requirements.

 To become a USMS-certified Masters coach, you must: